 Add 4 scoops of vanilla ice cream to the pitcher of coffee.

-If serving a crowd, iced coffee can be served from a punch bowl, with ice cream scoops floating in the sweet coffee mixture.
-Or served from a pitcher, with a scoop of ice cream in each glass.
+If serving a crowd, iced coffee can be served from a punch bowl, with ice cream scoops floating in the sweet coffee.
+Or serve from a pitcher, with a scoop of ice cream in each glass.
 For a fun twist, dip the rims of of each glass in chocolate syrup, and then sprinkles.
-Add one scoop of ice cream to the glass, then fill with creamy iced coffee.
-Top each glass with whipped cream.

 FAQs, Serving Suggestions & Variations: